perotedev/dev_config/README.md

 ***---\ Docker / Docker-Compose*** <br>
 Docker is a set of platform-as-a-service products that use operating system-level virtualization to deliver software in packages called containers.
 Containers are isolated from each other and bundle their own software, libraries, and configuration files.

+***---\ FileZilla*** <br>
+FileZilla is an open source FTP, SFTP and FTPS client for Microsoft Windows and GNU/Linux.
+It is distributed under the GNU General Public License.
+Since March 1, 2007 it has been ranked 9th on SourceForge's most downloaded list, displacing names like phpBB, Pidgin and MinGW.

 ***---\ AnyDesk*** <br>
 AnyDesk is a closed source remote desktop application distributed by AnyDesk Software GmbH.
 The proprietary software program provides platform independent remote access to personal computers and other devices running the host application.
 AnyDesk is frequently used by scammers.
 It offers remote control, file transfer, and VPN functionality.